nebhead/PiFire/README.md

 	Settings
 		New: Name your Smoker (give your install a unique name)
+		New: Dark Mode for when you don't want to be blinded at night.

 	Admin
 		New: Check for Updates / Pull latest updates from GitHub

+	API
+		New: API interface to control functions and return JSON data structures for status/history (could be used to develop an Android or iPhone native app)

 Ideas for Control process
 	New: Smart Probe Enable (i.e. enable when plugged in, disable when unplugged)
+	New: Physical Buttons / Control Dial for grill control while you are standing in front of it.

 Ideas for display
 	New: Display Probe Temperature
 	New: Display Not Connected to Internet Symbol if not connected
 	New: Display IP Address (or QR Code?) https://pypi.org/project/qrcode/
+	New: Larger display with more display capabilities
 ```

 ### Updates